Americans gulp down gallons a month of the sweet, fizzy stuff – but is it good for you? What else can you sip on?

 7 Reasons Soda Is Harmful to Your Health

-No problem, you will try sodas with no sugar because they are artificially sweetened?
+No problem, you can drink sodas with no sugar because they are artificially sweetened, right?
 That may be even worse for your health.
 Most “sugar free” or “low calorie” sodas are sweetened with aspartame, a chemical linked to many health issues including neurological disease, heart disease, diabetes and cancer.

 Why Not Try a Natural Alternative?